mfelt/mfelt.github.io/index.md

 - Worked with customers to define stories and develop customer personas.
 - Maintained an organized backlog and defined upcoming sprints.
 - Directed day-to-day product development tasks.
-- Built detailed mockups and specifications using photoshop, HTML/CSS, wireframes.
+- Built detailed mockups and specifications using Photoshop, HTML/CSS, wireframes.
 - Organized and facilitated Agile and Scrum meetings
 - Worked continuously to discover user experience issues and implement improvements.
-- Implementated Jira and defined our workflows within the system.
+- Implemented Jira and defined our workflows within the system.
 - Performed continual testing to locate bugs.
 - Tested all new features to ensure that they met all use cases and requirements.
 - Used IntelliJ to debug code, validate bugs, and pin down issues.